debanjandhara/rough_notes/README.md

 - created a chatbot api endpoint with pygmallion , flask
 - scaling flask with worker threads, gunzip
 - rate limiting and asyncio in flassk
-- queeuing using redis layer
+- queeuing using redis layer, Kafka, RabbitMQ
 - multiinstance scale using nginx, and using 3rd part nginx tool, for proper load balancing
 - nginx, config files, and sites available... with wokrer thread concept, and multiple port config for same application and default time out set for connection...
 - node backend scaling using pm2, react hosting with serve and express code, and scaling with pm2 with express